 Teething is a painful process…for both mom and baby!
 Fill this silicone feeder with frozen fruits and veggies (or plain ice) and let your little one go to town.

-Pizza, pb&j, chicken, or bananas…trust me, using scissors to cut food into tiny pieces is 100 times easier and quicker than using a knife and fork.
+Pizza, pb&j, chicken, or bananas…trust me, using scissors to cut food into tiny pieces is 100 times easier and way quicker than using a knife and fork.

 Yes, you read that right…and you’ll need the Nose Frida to do it!
-Babies aren’t good at breathing through their mouths so they’ll be extra grouchy if they’re congested.
-To really clear their nose, use a few drops of saline drops in each nostril and let it sit for a few minutes.
-Then, get out your Frida and get to work!
+Babies aren’t good at breathing through their mouths so they’ll be extra grouchy when they’re congested.
+To really clear their nose, use a few drops of saline in each nostril and let it sit for a few minutes.
+Then, grab your Frida and get to work!
 If the idea of “sucking snot” grosses you out, try the Electric NoseFrida!

 Save time, energy, water and space.
 Yes, the eco-friendly Baby Dam will help you do all those things.
 And it’s much easier to store than a bulky baby bathtub.

 Baby food pouches are a genius invention, and I’ve spent much of my life savings on them.
-However, there is a period in a baby’s life (around 6-12 months old) where these pouches can make a huge mess.
+However, there is a period in a baby’s life (around 6-12 months old) where these pouches can make a gigantic mess.
 That’s why I love these pouch toppers!
 It allows even the tiniest tots to self-feed and keeps them clean!